 (MM) "TANF assistance" means:

 (1) Cash, payments, vouchers, and other forms of benefits designed to meet a family's ongoing basic needs (i.e., for food, clothing, shelter, utilities, household goods, personal care items, and general incidental expenses).
 It includes such benefits even when they are:

 (a) Provided in the form of payments by a TANF agency, or other agency on its behalf, to individual recipients; and

 (b) Conditioned on participation in work experience or community service (or any other work activity described in 45 C.F.R.
 261.30 (2008)).

-(c) Except where excluded under paragraph (KK)(2) of this rule, it also includes supportive services such as transportation and child care provided to families who are not employed.
+(c) Except where excluded under paragraph (MM)(2) of this rule, it also includes supportive services such as transportation and child care provided to families who are not employed.